ros-naoqi/nao_virtual/nao_gazebo_plugin/README.rst

 This packages requires several plugins that you have to compile from source.

-Go to your workspace, clone the packages, and compile:
+Go to your workspace, clone the packages, and compile them:

 .. code-block:: bash

     cd src
     git clone https://github.com/roboticsgroup/roboticsgroup_gazebo_plugins.git
     git clone https://github.com/pal-robotics/pal_msgs.git